hhd-dev/hhd/readme.md

 plugin with the commands `ujust get-decky`, `ujust get-hhd-decky`.

-If you need to use a different Handheld Daemon version or a custom one, the install steps do not currently work for it, but this will be fixed in the future.
+If you need to use a different Handheld Daemon version or a custom one, the install steps do not currently work for Bazzite, but this will be fixed in the future.
 Essentially, a new service file needs to be written for Bazzite that contains the correct home path (`/var/home`) and then you can disable the built-in version service and use the new one instead.